Public research: selected publications

 Alternative education

-• Daring to Be Different: The Rise and Fall of Auckland Metropolitan College
+• Daring to be Different: The Rise and Fall of Auckland Metropolitan College

 Karen Vaughan

-"Metro", the only state-funded alternative high school in New Zealand, was closed after eight critical ERO reports, sparking questions about its role and schooling today.
+'Metro', the only state-funded alternative high school in New Zealand, was closed after eight critical ERO reports, sparking questions about its role and schooling today.

 • Beyond the Age of Aquarius